The Supplemental Pension Plans Act and its regulations

 Memorandum of Reciprocal Agreement

-This agreement from 1968 was signed by the supervisory authorities from 9 Canadian provinces.
-It now applies to plans that have members and beneficiaries who are subject to the Manitoba and Newfoundland and Labrador acts.
+The Agreement from 1968 was signed by the governments of 9 Canadian provinces.
+Until 20 June 2023, it applies to multi-jurisdictional pension plans that have members and beneficiaries who are subject to the Manitoba and Newfoundland and Labrador laws.

-Consult the Memorandum of Reciprocal Agreement on the website of the Canadian Association of Pension Supervisory Authorities (CAPSA) This link will open in a new window..
+Consult the Memorandum of Reciprocal Agreement on the Canadian Association of Pension Supervisory Authorities (CAPSA) website This link will open in a new window..

 Entente concernant les exploitations de pâtes et papiers d'AbitibiBowater au Québec